Anastasia1707/Anastasia1707.github.io/README.md

 *	Programming with Python, *Irvine Valley College, 2019*
 *	IBM SPSS Statistics, *Bauman MSTU, Moscow, 2015*

-## EXPERIENCE
-**Senior Research-Analyst at the National Analytical Center,** *2012 - 2017, Astana, Kazakhstan*
-<br>The leading university-based think-tank in Kazakhstan provides research and advisory support to the national government, NGOs, and the business community
-  * Identified strategic development approaches for various industries within the Kazakhstani economy
-  * Formulated recommendations for policymakers regarding the long-term socio-economic development of Kazakhstan
-  * Utilized the global value chains framework to analyze the wheat industry in Kazakhstan, highlighting support measures for businesses

-**Research-Analyst at the Ministry of National Economy, Economic Research Institute,** *2010 - 2012, Astana, Kazakhstan*
-<br>Conducted macroeconomic research, employing regression analysis, panel data analysis, and statistical analysis

 ## PUBLICATIONS
 -	[The Wheat Value Chain in Kazakhstan](https://www.globalvaluechains.org/wp-content/uploads/Wheat-Report-R4-PRINT.pdf) (NAC in collaboration with the Duke University Global Value Chains Center), *2016-2017*